A Greedy PDE Router for Blending Neural Operators and Classical Methods: Greedy Algorithm

-However, $h(S)$ (described in \Cref{eq:errorobjective}) may not, in general, satisfy this property.
+However, $h(S)$ (defined in \Cref{eq:errorobjective}) may not satisfy this property in general.
 Therefore, we introduce weak sequence supermodularity.
 A prefix non-increasing function $g$ is weakly supermodular with respect to $S' \in \Omega^*$ if, for any $S \in \Omega^{|S'|}$, there exists $\alpha(S') \geq 1$ such that